sa国际传媒官网网页入口

 • Actuals: $11,500

-*Volleyball only after in-season move to not charge for Olympic sports.
+*Volleyball only after the in-season move to not charge for Olympic sports.

-The 鈥0ther sports鈥 section above includes volleyball revenue, only.
-All other Olympic sports at UNM were changed to free admission this past year, but after UNM had already budgeted for them to still be charged tickets.
+The 鈥0ther sports鈥 include volleyball revenue only.
+All other Olympic sports at UNM were changed to free admission this past year, but UNM had already budgeted for them to continue charging tickets.

-"This decision was driven by a clear priority 鈥 to continue to make Lobo Athletics accessible to every member of our community as we work to develop lifelong Lobos," Berryman said.
+鈥淭his decision was driven by a clear priority 鈥 to continue to make Lobo Athletics accessible to every member of our community as we work to develop lifelong Lobos,鈥 Berryman said.

 Volleyball move?